-The Missouri S&T Police Department has a crime prevention officer that provides educational programming and other crime prevention functions to the university community.
-The crime prevention officer educates the members of the university community about safety.
-Periodically during the academic year the Crime Prevention Officer and other members of the Missouri S&T Police Department present crime prevention awareness sessions.
+The Missouri S&T Police Department provides educational programming and other crime prevention functions to the University community.
+The Department educates the members of the University community about safety.
+Periodically, during the academic year the members of the Missouri S&T Police Department present crime prevention awareness sessions.
 A common theme of all the awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 Knowing how to protect yourself and being aware of your environment are the best ways to prevent becoming a victim.
 The Missouri S&T Police Department offers several programs centered on preventing crimes.
-All programs are free to anyone affiliated with the university and include:
+All programs are free to anyone affiliated with the University and include: